Views: 0 Author: Site Editor Publish Time: 2025-01-20 Origin: Site

 Freezing temperatures subject packaging materials to unique stresses.
 Some of the most common effects include:

-Structural Deformation: Some paper-based products lose their shape and strength when exposed to moisture in the freezer, rendering them ineffective.
+●Structural Deformation: Some paper-based products lose shape and strength when exposed to freezer moisture, rendering them useless for bulk storage or transport.

 II.
 High-Temperature Effects: A Quick Note